-In addition to funding, the Department of Energy (DOE) Solar Energy Technologies Office (SETO) provides technical assistance to nonprofit and for-profit organizations, state and local governments, and other entities that are working to address barriers and improve access to solar energy.
+In addition to funding, the U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) provides technical assistance to nonprofit and for-profit organizations, state and local governments, and other entities that are working to address barriers and improve access to solar energy.
 Learn more about SETO’s technical assistance programs and initiatives below.

 SolSmart is a national designation program that recognizes local governments (cities, towns, counties, and regional organizations) for implementing practices that make it easier and faster to go solar.
 The program provides free technical assistance to communities that are interested in addressing local barriers to solar deployment, such as permitting and zoning.
 More than 300 communities in the United States have a SolSmart gold, silver, or bronze designation.